Language is mankind's system of

-The author of this project is a volunteer especially interested in the genetic classification, phonological systems and counting concepts of human languages, and has spent over thirty years recording and analyzing the numeral systems of the world's languages, and so far has successfully collected basic numeral systems and data from about 4,600 languages in the world.
+The author of this project is especially interested in the genetic classification, phonological systems and counting concepts of human languages, and has spent over thirty years recording and analyzing the numeral systems of the world's languages, and so far has successfully collected basic numeral systems and data from over 5,000 languages in the world.
 Most of the data were kindly provided by linguists, anthropologists and related scholars working in their respective fields.
 The majority of the data were written in standard IPA symbols or phonemic transcriptions.

 The following Classifications

 are mainly based on "Ethnologue" February 21, 26th edition.

 Prof. Bernard Comrie: Typology of Numeral Systems (PDF format) Macrolinguistics 2022-06-30 “The arithmetic of natural language”